sharath-koovill/PyPvSimulator/README.md

 # PyPvSimulator

 ## Description
-An application which generates simulated PV (photovoltaic) power values (in kW).
+An application in which multiple Meters generates power values in Watts and sends it to a single simulated PV cell (photovoltaic) which also generates power values in Watts and finally stores the power value generated from the Meters and self to a CSV file.
+The Meters publishes the power values to a Broker queue after every time interval and the PV simulator subscribes to this Broker queue and receives the power value for further processing.

 ## Meter
 Meter produces power in Watts (W) from 0 to 9000W.
 This mocks a regular home power consumption.